mindz-eye/MYTableViewIndex/README.md

 ## Requirements

 * iOS 8.0+
-* Swift 3.1
+* Swift 4.0

-If you'd like to use the library in a project targeting Swift 2.x, use please use [swift-2.x](https://github.com/mindz-eye/MYTableViewIndex/tree/swift-2.x) branch.
+If you'd like to use the library in a project targeting Swift 3.x, please use [swift-3.x](https://github.com/mindz-eye/MYTableViewIndex/tree/swift-3.x) branch.

 ## Installation